Katerina-codes/handling_bad_input/README.md

 The program should:
 - Display a question that asks what the rate of return is to the user
 - Get rate of return from user
-- Don't allow 0
+- Not allow 0
-- Don't allow non-numeric values
+- Not allow non-numeric values
 - Trap bad input in a loop
 - Divide rate of return by 72 to get the years it will take to return the investment.